webdriverio/appium-boilerplate/README.md

 The most interesting test here will be the [Deep Links](./tests/specs/app.deep.link.navigation.spec.ts) because this might speed up your tests if your app supports Deep Links.
 Check the code and the `openDeepLinkUrl()` method in the [`Utils.ts`](./tests/helpers/Utils.ts)-file to see how this works.

+> [!TIP]]
-> **PRO TIP:** If you are automating iOS apps and you can use Deep Links, then you might want to try adding the capability
-> `autoAcceptAlerts:true` when you start the iOS device.
-This capability will automatically accept all alerts, also the alert that will
-> appear when you want to open your deep link in Safari.
+> If you are automating iOS apps and you can use Deep Links, then you might want to try adding the capability `autoAcceptAlerts:true` when you start the iOS device.
+This capability will automatically accept all alerts, also the alert that will appear when you want to open your deep link in Safari.
 >
-> If you ware going to use this capability, then don't forget to remove the last few lines in the
-> [`openDeepLinkUrl()`](./tests/helpers/Utils.ts)-method, see the comments in the method
+> If you ware going to use this capability, then don't forget to remove the last few lines in the [`openDeepLinkUrl()`](./tests/helpers/Utils.ts)-method, see the comments in the method

 You can run the single test with the following commands